 Tuition fees and scholarships

 According to the Finnish Parliament decision in December 2015, Finnish universities introduced tuition fees in 2017.
-At the University of Eastern Finland, fees will be collected in Master’s degree programmes taught in English, starting in September 2017.
 For non-EU/EEA students required to pay tuition, the University of Eastern Finland offers a generous and attractive scholarship scheme.

 Scholarships are applied for when applying for admission to the university, and students are notified of the scholarship decision upon admittance to the university.